mia-platform/documentation/docs/development_suite/api-console/api-design/jobs-cronjob.md

 To learn more about CronJobs, you can find more information on [Kubernetes website](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).

 :::info
-With DevOps Console, when you create a CronJob, you are creating Jobs which configures Pods in Kubernetes on a time-based schedule.
+With Console, when you create a CronJob, you are creating Jobs which configures Pods in Kubernetes on a time-based schedule.
 :::

-## How to create and manage CronJobs through DevOps Console
+## How to create and manage CronJobs through Console

- To manage CronJobs, Mia-Platform's DevOps Console offers a specific section, CronJobs, in the Design area:
+ To manage CronJobs, Mia-Platform's Console offers a specific section, CronJobs, in the Design area:

  ![cronjobs-placeholder](img/cronjobs-placeholder.png)